kemitchell/lamos.js/README.md

 That's it.
 There are no nulls.
 There are no booleans.
 There are no numbers.
 There are no references, type annotations, or alternative notations for the same structure.
+There are no empty strings, empty lists, or empty maps.

 As a result, LAMOS is far easier to read and to type than JSON, but far easier to construct and parse than YAML.